Man acquitted in 2015 shooting of Kate Steinle pleads guilty to federal gun charges

 “He admitted he knew he was an alien that was unlawfully and illegally in the United States at the time and that he had previously been convicted of a felony, including the felony of Illegal Re-Entry After Deportation for which he spent more than a year in federal prison.”

-A jury in 2017 acquitted Garcia-Zarate on homicide charges, triggering a national debate on immigration and sanctuary cities.
+A jury in 2017 acquitted Garcia-Zarate on homicide charges, triggering a national debate.

 The federal gun charges against him had been pending since 2017 due to concerns regarding Garcia-Zarate’s mental health.
 Two doctors diagnosed him with schizophrenia and dubbed him unfit to stand trial because he couldn’t follow the legal proceedings, according to ABC 7.